naikvaibhav/todo_app_gist/README.md

 ## 2. frontend
-i) i) The frontend of the project is built using React.js.\
+i) The frontend of the project is built using React.js

 ii) To run the frontend code need to install the dependency package.
 To install the dependency packages go to the todo_app_gist folder which is created after cloning the github and then traverse to the frontend folder.
 Type the cmd "npm install"

 Example: todo_app_gist/frontend$ npm install

-iii) This will install all the packages and a node_modules folder will be created inside the frontend folder.\
+iii) This will install all the packages and a node_modules folder will be created inside the frontend folder.

-iv) .env file has to be created inside the frontend folder. the file has to be created with the name as '.env' inside the frontend folder.\
+iv) .env file has to be created inside the frontend folder. the file has to be created with the name as '.env' inside the frontend folder.

 v) the .env file should have the following variables with respective values:

 ## example of the values